 This may not seem like a big deal, but your email can send up a big red flag about your age.
 If you are still using email providers such as Hotmail, NetZero, or AOL you may be really showing your age.
 This is an easy and quick fix because email addresses are free and only take seconds to create.

 Adding the phrase “References Upon Request” at the bottom of the résumé is no longer required or expected.
 You want your résumé to only include the value that you will bring to the hiring organization and you will need all the résumé real estate you can grab to do this.
 Besides, it is already expected that you will provide references upon request.
 Don’t state the obvious.

 10. Not Being LinkedIn

 While not having your LinkedIn URL on your résumé is not necessarily a sign of your age, recruiters will want to go to your LinkedIn page to review it.
-If you have a LinkedIn account (and you should) add the URL to your résumé at the top with your name, phone number, and the city and state where you live.
+If you have a LinkedIn account (and you should) add the URL to your résumé at the top alongside your name, phone number, and the city and state where you live.

 Follow these 10 steps and your résumé will look as if it was dunked into the fountain of youth.
 I have no doubt that you can do the job.
 We didn’t get to live this long without wisdom and a vast amount of valuable experience to offer.

 Go to the comment section and let us know your thoughts.